 So much depends on getting the right people in the room.
-A workshop designed to produce innovative outcome can fail – even with the perfect agenda design and the most astute facilitators – if the people who’ve been assembled don’t have the right spirit and motivation to help it succeed.
+A workshop designed to produce an innovative outcome can fail – even with the perfect agenda design and the most astute facilitators – if the people who’ve been assembled don’t have the right spirit and motivation to help it succeed.
 But how do you get the right minds in the right place?

-Bharat Maldé is an organisational psychologist who works closely with the Engineering and Physical Sciences Research Council (EPSRC), the first proponent of the Sandpit process.
+Bharat Maldé is an organizational psychologist who works closely with the Engineering and Physical Sciences Research Council (EPSRC), the first proponent of the Sandpit process.
 We believe his guidance is critical to the success of these workshops, which is why we asked him to talk about his experience working with the EPSRC and other scientific research organizations, screening applicants for the intense Sandpit event.

 How did you get involved in with the Sandpit selection process?

 Bharat Maldé: A dozen years ago, colleagues at the UK Research Council EPSRC were beginning to conceive the IDEAS Factory process – now known as a Sandpit – as a platform to get scientists to innovate.
-I’d been working with the EPSRC assessment centre in my capacity as an independent organisational psychologist and they turned to me when a dry run of a prototype Sandpit had yielded mixed results.
+I’d been working with the EPSRC assessment centre in my capacity as an independent organizational psychologist and they turned to me when a dry run of a prototype Sandpit had yielded mixed results.

-It was clear that the sandpit – an intensive residential activity with a collection of individuals engaging with strangers for 3 to 5 days to generate exciting and ground-breaking ideas on a set theme – was a very different concept from whatever had preceded it.
+It was clear that the Sandpit – an intensive residential activity with a collection of individuals engaging with strangers for 3 to 5 days to generate exciting and ground-breaking ideas on a set theme – was a very different concept from whatever had preceded it.
 There would not be much time for bonding and developing; we had to collect participants who could hit the ground running and gel quickly.

 How would you describe the participants who can “hit the ground running?”

-Individuals who delight in creative problem solving as a teamwork rather than a solitary activity, and who are not precious about their own expertise, ideas and – most importantly – themselves.
+Individuals who delight in creative problem solving as teamwork rather than a solitary activity, and who are not precious about their own expertise, ideas and – most importantly – themselves.
 They would be up for an intense intellectual engagement with a problem pulled this way and that, turned on its head, and then re-assembled for the most exciting offshoots for solution or further exploration.
 Self-confident without being arrogant or dominating, keen and curious without being manic, and free of an overload of ego or anxiety or any other baggage that would stand in the way of intellectual free play.
 They would be willing – even delight – to be pulled away from time to time from their preferred ways of exercising their talent and expertise to engage in fun side-activity to kindle or re-kindle their creative juices that may have laid dormant or dried up.

 What’s your role in selecting a participant group for a Sandpit?